alchemyplatform/aa-sdk/site/glossary/terms.md

 ## Signer

-A service or application that manages the private key and signs user operations.
+A service or application that manages the private key and signs `UserOperation`s.
 Types of signers include:

 - **Custodial**: Managed by a third party, it holds and autonomously uses the private key for transactions, necessitating complete user trust.
 - **Non-custodial**: While a third party manages the private key, user involvement is required for signing transactions.
 Examples: Turnkey, Magic.